gsathya/gsathya.github.io/content/blog/deopt/deopt.md

 All popular JavaScript engines ship with optimising compilers (often, several optimising compilers).
-As a consequence of _speculatively_ optimising a JavaScript function, some of these speculations might get invalidated causing a JavaScript function to be de-optimised back to (slower) code.
+As a consequence of _speculatively_ optimising a JavaScript function, some of these speculations might get invalidated causing a JavaScript function to be de-optimised back to (potentially) slower code.
 We're going to look at the curious case of functions getting deoptimised _without_ being invoked.

 Let's look at a simple `load` function that loads a known property from an object and returns it.